Chart Color Schemes

 Health outcomes in Upper Ferntree Gully are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Upper Ferntree Gully shows below-average health indicators based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The level of common health conditions among residents is somewhat typical but higher than the national average among older cohorts.
+The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover stands at approximately 54% of the total population (~1,927 people), slightly higher than the average SA2 area but lower than Greater Melbourne's 56.7%.
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 10.1 and 8.9% of residents respectively.
-However, 66.7% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
-Health outcomes among working-age residents are typical.
-The area has a higher proportion of seniors aged 65 and over at 21.6%, with 773 people, compared to Greater Melbourne's 15.1%.
-Senior health outcomes present some challenges but rank lower nationally than the broader population.
+Private health cover stands at approximately 54% of the total population (~1,927 people), slightly ahead of the average SA2 area but lower than Greater Melbourne's 56.7%.
+The most prevalent medical conditions are mental health issues (10.1%) and arthritis (8.9%), with 66.7% of residents reporting no medical ailments compared to 72.6% across Greater Melbourne.
+Health outcomes among the working-age population are broadly typical.
+The area has a higher proportion of seniors, at 21.9% (784 people), compared to Greater Melbourne's 15.1%.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health